Mandeepsinghmar/tiktok-clone/README.md

 # TikTok Clone

-A TikTok-like social media application built using Next.js, React, and Sanity as the backend.
+A TikTok-like social media application built using Next.js, React, zustand and Sanity as the backend.

 ## Features
 - Video uploading and sharing